atlantidezign/copyman/docs/USAGE.md

 - **Relationship OR** to choose the kind of relationship between filter groups, OR (checked) or AND (unchecked).

 ### Snapshots
-The **snapshot** panel manages snapshot (current configuration of folders, filters, and options) save/load/clear/export;
+The **Snapshot** panel manages snapshot (current configuration of folders, filters, and options) save/load/clear/export;
 - **Save Shapshot** to save current snapshot, with a name.
 - **Export Shapshot** to export current snapshot to a json file, with a name.
 - **Load Shapshot** to load saved snapshot by selected name.